preetsanjam/Web_Development/JavaScript/es2015/notes.md

     The key can be of any datatype.

 - **Set in JavaScript:** A JavaScript `Set` is a collection of unique values, meaning each value can only occur once. `Set` objects can hold any value of any data type and they are iterable.

+- A **callback function** is passed as an argument to another function and is later executed within that function to accomplish a particular task or action.